forwardemail/forwardemail.net/ansible/docs/DISASTER_RECOVERY.md

-# Disaster Recovery and Failover Guide
+# Disaster Recovery Guide

+> [!CAUTION]
-This guide provides comprehensive procedures for recovering MongoDB and Redis databases from catastrophic failures and migrating to new servers with minimal downtime.
+> This guide provides comprehensive procedures for recovering MongoDB and Redis databases from catastrophic failures and migrating to new servers with minimal downtime.

+> [!IMPORTANT]
+> Review and test these procedures regularly.
+Don't wait for an actual disaster!
 ## Table of Contents

 1. [DNS TTL Configuration](#dns-ttl-configuration)